Inaugural “Hilltap Festival” happening at Holiday Valley, Saturday

 Come Saturday, attendees can take the lift up from Tannenbaum Lodge and find an incredible view atop the Spruce Lake Lift.

-42 North’s Tap Truck will be on site, along with food truck and live entertainment, the FolkFaces.
+42 North’s Tap Truck will be on-site, along with a food truck and live entertainment, the FolkFaces.
 “Music, craft beer and adventure, all along Spruce Lake,” said Cimperman.

 For more information head here.